ethankennerly/digestion-defense/engineering.md

                     1. [ ] Publish trigger of source and target.
                     1. [ ] Execute petri net systems.
                     1. [ ] Expect target place health quantity -1.
+            1. [ ] Petri transmission pattern:
+                - Confusing.
+                - Expensive to integrate with trigger reaction system.
+                1. [ ] Health with quantity occupies health receiver.
+                1. [ ] Health with quantity entity has a trigger and an accepter.
+                1. [ ] Teeth have a collider.
+                1. [ ] Teeth has transmitter of negative health.
+                1. [ ] Example test steps:
+                    1. [ ] Receiver accepts health.
+                    1. [ ] Occupant has health and quantity 1.
+                    1. [ ] Target has receiver.
+                    1. [ ] Target has trigger and accepter.
+                    1. [ ] Source has receiver with health and quantity -2.
+                    1. [ ] Publish trigger of source and target.
+                    1. [ ] Execute trigger systems.
+                    1. [ ] Expect target receiver occupant has health and quantity -1.
+                1. [ ] Test reversed roles: expect target health 1.
         1. [ ] Only attack once in a period.
 One of the following:
             1. [ ] Teeth have a timer to recharge negative health, analogous to attack speed in Clash Royale.
                 1. [ ] One of the following: